siri-n-shetty/pesufy/content/docs/ec-campus/parts.md

 * This is the place where all your ISAs and ESAs happen.
 * This space also has classrooms for BBA and BCom students.
-* The sixth floor has a great Research Lab.
+* This block also has Research Labs.

 ## MRD Student Centre